Air-conditioning ensures our comfort and is an integral part of our current way of life. Yet, what are its effects on health?

 - Avoid significant differences between indoor and outdoor temperatures.
 A maximum range of 8°C is advisable.

-- Ensure that all air-conditioning systems are well maintained to reduce the risk of microbial contamination.
+- Ensure that all cooling systems are well maintained to reduce the risk of microbial contamination.

-- Check for any stagnant water in the installations.
+- Check for any stagnant water in the cooling system.
 If your system uses water, ensure that it is changed regularly.

-- Read the air-conditioning user's manual and follow its instructions.
+- Read the air-conditioning user's manual and follow the instructions.

-- When possible, choose an air-conditioning system equipped with an air purification system.
+- When possible, choose a cooling system equipped with an air purification system.